 Understand Your Team’s Needs

-Before diving into creating folder structures, it’s crucial to understand the specific requirements and workflows of your team.
+Before creating folder structures, it’s crucial to understand your team’s specific requirements and workflows.
 Consider factors such as the nature of projects, types of documents involved, and how team members prefer to access information.

-Example: For a marketing team, understanding their needs might involve recognizing the importance of organizing assets such as campaign materials, branding guidelines, and social media content.
+Example: For a marketing team, organizing assets like campaign materials, branding guidelines, and social media content is essential.

 Keep it Simple and Intuitive

 Complex folder structures can confuse users and hinder productivity.
 Aim for simplicity and intuitiveness in your folder hierarchy.
-Use clear, descriptive names for folders that reflect the content they contain.
-Avoid nesting folders too deeply to prevent navigation difficulties.
+Use clear, descriptive names for folders that reflect their content, and avoid nesting folders too deeply to prevent navigation difficulties.

 • Main Folder: Marketing Assets